alienfast/dry-config/README.md

     symbolize: true,           # provide symbol based key access for everything i.e. access :development instead of 'development' as a rule
     unsymbolize_to_yaml: true, # on to_yaml or write_yaml_file unsymbolize keys (several external tools do not do well with symbolized keys i.e. write `development:` instead of `:development:`
     default_configuration: {}, # seed configuration (file contents overlay this)
-    potential_environments:
+    prune:
-        [:development, :test, :staging, :production] # used for pruning (optional) }
+        [:development, :test, :staging, :production] # used for pruning final configuration (optional - nice to have cleanup) }
 ```
-- Expected environments are `[:development, :test, :staging, :production]`.
-Expand or redefine `@potential_environments` these by overriding the `#initialize` or doing so in your optional `#seed_default_configuration`.
-This is used in the used in the overlay pruning process to prevent unused branches of configuration from showing up in the resolved configuration.
-- An optional `#seed_default_configuration` allows you to provide a configuration base
-- `#clear` will restore to the seed configuration, allowing you to `#load!` new settings.

 ## Contributing